jghelani-hl/docker-demo-hl/README.md

 docker-compose up
 ```

 That is it!
 This will build and run all the containers in the `docker-compose.yml` file using a single command instead of running `docker build` and `docker run` multiple times for each image.
 You will see that the containers are running, and you can access the node app at [localhost:3001](http://localhost:3001) and the React app at [localhost:3000](http://localhost:3000).
 You can also access the frontend container's terminal by running `docker exec -it demo-frontend /bin/bash`.
-You can also run `docker-compose` in detached mode by running `docker-compose up -d`.
-This will run the containers in the background and not lock up your terminal.

-To stop the containers, all you have to do is run `docker-compose down` and it will stop all the running containers for this docker-compose file.
-This will stop and remove the containers.
+To stop the containers, all you have to do is run `docker-compose down` and it will stop and remove all the running containers for this docker-compose file.
 You can also remove the volumes by running `docker-compose down -v`.
 This will stop and remove the containers and the volumes.

 Did you notice that we didn't define networks explicitly in the docker-compose file?
 That's because docker-compose automatically creates a network for you when you run `docker-compose up`.
-To access the URL of the container from another container you can simply use the name of the container as the host name.
-Docker will handle all the DNS configurations for you behind the scenes.
-You will also notice that we have to use `http://localhost:3001` from the React app instead of `http://demo-backend:3001`.
-This is because the React app is running on your local machine and is calling the code from the browser instead from withing a container.
-If you want to access the node app from the React app, you have to use `http://localhost:3001` instead of `http://demo-backend:3001`.

 If you want to rebuild the images and run the containers, you can run `docker-compose up --build`.
-This will rebuild the images and run the containers.
+This will rebuild the images and run the containers should you happen to change the contents of the image to be built.
 You can also rebuild an image for a single service by running `docker-compose up --build <service-name>`.
 You can also run individual services by running `docker-compose up <service-name>`.
 This will run only the service that you specify.
 You can also run multiple services by running `docker-compose up <service-name> <service-name>`.
 This will run the services that you specify.
 The same way, you can also stop individual services by running `docker-compose stop <service-name>`.
 This will stop the service that you specify.
 You can also stop multiple services by running `docker-compose stop <service-name> <service-name`.

 You can see how versatile docker-compose can be.
 The neatest thing is you never have to ask your co-worker what version of node or react or any other dependency they are using.
 You can just share the docker-compose file and run the same environment as everyone else.